Is there a demand for mechanical engineers in the future? Yes! We’re moving into the digital age, but we still live in a physical world.

 - Stronger materials for construction and manufacturing

-- Longer-lasting batteries and increased fuel efficiency
+- Longer-lasting batteries and improved fuel efficiency

 - Water purification and environmental cleanup